pasqualerossi/C-Plus-Plus/C++ Module 01/readme.md

 # C++ Module 01

-This module is designed to help you understand the memory allocation, reference, pointers to members and the usage of the switch in CPP.
+This module is designed to help you understand the memory allocation, reference, pointers to members and the usage of the switch in C++.